danielb2/joplin-publish/README.md

 You'll need to get an auth code from github https://github.com/settings/tokens and you must specificy the gist scope for it to work

-You can choose to publish gist as public or private
+You can choose to publish gist as public or private. if you need to change the scope, you can delete the gist, change the setting, and make a new one.
+Once it's published as a scope, that's it.

 - `github auth token`: The github token you get from the link above
 - `public`: The scope of the gist, either `public` or `private`. default is private